ksuamel/react-sitecore-cdp-personalize/README.md

 cdpPersonalize.trackPage().then(response => console.log(response.status));
 ```

-**returns**: a promise containing the HTTP status of the CDP and Perosnalize response.
+returns: a promise containing the HTTP status of the CDP and Perosnalize response.

-## identifyByEmail
+**identifyByEmail**

 Used to identify a user using their email as the ID.
 You must call initialize before using identifyByEmail().